aws-iot-builder-tools/aws-greengrass-provisioner/docs/BasicTutorials.md

 With this command, you provide to the GGP:

-- the new Greengrass group name you want to create: `test1`
+- The new Greengrass group name you want to create: `test1`
-- the platform of the Edge that you want to setup: `ARM64` (i.e. Raspberry Pi)
+- The platform of the Edge that you want to setup: `ARM64` (i.e. Raspberry Pi)
-- the Lambda function that you want to create: `python2-hello-world`
+- The Lambda function that you want to create: `python2-hello-world`
-- the flag `--script` signaling that you want a *1-click bootstrap setup* script for the Edge
+- The flag `--script` signaling that you want a *1-click bootstrap setup* script for the Edge

 Now, you are ready to *ssh copy* the setup script on one of your Raspberry Pis and execute it.
 Make sure that the Raspberry Pi is turned on, connected to the same Wi-Fi network, pingable, has shh enabled and then run: